Placidpio282/Ecommerce-web-qcrt/README.md

 ## Ecommerce-web-qcrt

-# QuickCart – ECommerce Website
+# QuickCart – ECommerce Web Application

 QuickCart is a modern and responsive eCommerce web application built using React.js, Tailwind CSS, and Redux Toolkit.
 It allows users to browse products, search items, and manage their shopping cart with real-time updates.